Your shopping cart is empty!

 Sometimes, I can still struggle with this:

-I used to wear my multi-tasking badge of honor with pride and so the thought of doing nothing used to sound terrifying!
+I used to wear my multi-tasking badge of honour with pride and so the thought of doing nothing used to sound terrifying!
 But over the years, I’ve gotten more comfortable with simply enjoying time without purpose.
 The truth is that I learnt the most about this from watching my dog - she’s so happy just to be and she reminds me to do the same.
 Don’t worry if this doesn’t come easily to you at first and you hear that voice telling you that you should be doing something else.
 It takes time to change your mindset.
 But, be patient with yourself and learn to let go of the need to always be busy.

 So, How can you put yourself first this week?